DataShades/ckanext-collection/README.md

 services may work even if you pass a random value as the first argument, but it's an exceptional situation and one shouldn't rely on it.

-If existing collection is no longer and you are going to create a new one, you probably want to reuse a service from an existing collection.
+If existing collection is no longer used and you are going to create a new one, you sometimes want to reuse a service from an existing collection.
 Just to avoid creating the service and calling `Collection.replace_service`, which will save you two lines of code.
 In this case, use `<service>_instance` parameter of the collection constructor:

 ```python
 another_col = Collection("another-name", {}, data_instance=col.data)